Can A Golf Cart Plow Snow? (Everything to Know)

 Is the snow plow and winch all I’ll need?

 Experts recommend changing tires for ones that have better traction.
 The tires you already have are probably not for driving around in the snow.
-Getting a better grip on the ground might be the difference between whether plows for golf carts is worth the trouble or not.
+Getting a better grip on the ground might be the difference between whether plows for golf carts are worth the trouble or not.

 You might get away with using regular tires on light layers of snow, but having better tread can serve you better in the long run, depending on what you use your golf cart for.

-However, I have to warn you, only “soft” tires are usually permitted on golf courses.
-So if you want to plow both snow and still drive it on the fairway and paths, chances are you’ll need to change the tires every time the seasons switch.
+However, I have to warn you only “soft” tires are usually permitted on golf courses.
+So, if you want to plow both snow and still drive it on the fairway and paths, chances are you’ll need to change the tires every time the seasons switch.

 What about EZGO electric golf carts?
 Will it plow snow without problems?